 - Call the UC Berkeley Counseling and Psychological Services(CPS) at 510.642.9494 for a consultation on how best to help.

 - When Tang is closed, call the After Hours AssistanceLine at 510.643.7197 and ask to speak with a counselor.
 Counselors are available whenever CPS is closed.

 Crisis Support Services of Alameda County

 Remember to take care of yourself

 Supporting a friend in need can be a draining and difficult experience.
 Even as you encourage them to seek the help they need, you cannot hold yourself responsible for someone else’s actions or emotional states.
-If your friend or roommate’s problems are starting to affect your own well being, come to Student Services or make an appointment with Dr. Zaruba.
+If your friend or roommate’s problems are starting to affect your own well-being, come to Student Services or make an appointment with Dr. Zaruba.
 The most efficient way to contact Dr. Zaruba is to text her at 510-326-1267.
 Please include your name and that you are a law student.
 We can help you to care for yourself and make a plan to help your friend.

 If your friend is grieving the death of a loved one or another major loss, you can help by reaching out with patience and support.

 Tang has further advice and suggestions on what you can do to help a friend who is depressed or distressed.